 playtech phoenix french roulette

-Unlike Evolution Gaming, Playtech didn’t find room for called bets, so they aren’t readily available.
-The table layout is very convenient to use, and there are other roulette tables and live dealers you can see in the background.
+Unlike Evolution, Playtech didn’t find room for called bets, so they aren’t readily available.
+The table layout is very convenient to use, and you can see other roulette tables and live dealers in the background.

-In my opinion, Playtech French Roulette doesn’t bring the same atmosphere Evolution Gaming does.
+In my opinion, Playtech French Roulette doesn’t bring the same atmosphere Evolution does.

 Watch my review or/and try Playtech French Roulette for yourself at Dafabet Casino.

-La Partage is the more common and the more simplistic rule of the two rules that French roulette can have.
-Note that a French roulette table can have either la partage or en prison rules, never both at the same time.
+La Partage is the more common and simpler of the two rules that French Roulette can have.
+Note that a French roulette table can have either la partage or en prison rules, never both simultaneously.

-The En Prison rule is the more complex one as it involves a free re-spin that will determine if your bet was won or lost.
-That means you won’t know if you won or lost until the second spin is finished.
+The En Prison rule is the more complex as it involves a free re-spin that will determine if your bet was won or lost.
+That means you won’t know if you won or lost until the second spin is completed.

 If you played a two-sided bet (Red/Black, Odd/Even, or Low/High) and the ball landed on Zero, your stake will be frozen.
 The dealer will mark the bet as being imprisoned, and the next spin will determine if the bet was won or lost.

-Different casinos can have different rules for two consecutive Zeros – the bet can be treated as won, lost, another en prison, or la partage where you get half your stake back.
+Different casinos can have different rules for two consecutive Zeros – the bet can be treated as won, lost, another en prison, or la partage.

-It’s important to note that en prison means that, in the long run, you will end up getting your stake back on half of your lost even money bets, losing the other half.
-This means that, compared to la partage, that simply gives you half of your stake back, en prison has the same variance that even money bets have.
+It’s important to note that, in the long run, you will get your stake back on half of your lost even-money bets and lose the other half.
+Compared to la partage, which gives you half of your stake back, en prison has the same variance as even-money bets.

-It’s a known fact that roulette is among casino games that have the lowest house edge.
-However, the house edge can is dependent on the number of zeros on the wheel and on special rules.
+It’s known that Roulette has the lowest house edge of all casino games.
+However, the house edge can depend on the number of zeros on the wheel and on special rules.

 • American Roulette (double zero): RTP 94.74%, House edge 5.26%